Fake onion links

 How Fake darknet Links Target Researchers

-Attackers use fake darknet onion links to mimic trusted marketplaces, forums, or security resources.
+Many attacks rely on cloned onion websites and deceptive onion URLs, increasing darknet research risks.
 When researchers visit, malware can infect their devices, or phishing pages may capture sensitive information.
 In some cases, these links redirect to scam sites designed to collect cryptocurrency or personal data.
+Fore more knowledge on this, read on verified onion links, darkweb research tools and TorBBB darkweb research

 Verifying Sources Before Clicking